Suggest A Purchase/Media Streaming Request

 What We Buy:

 The library is able to buy most of the reasonably-priced books and audio-visual materials relevant to lower campus curriculum and research which are suggested by the University community.
 Journals and databases are ongoing commitments and we weigh requests for new subscriptions against the desire from other readers that existing subscriptions be continued.
 Materials outside Marriott Library's mission include most popular fiction, how-to books, cookbooks and other items not directly supporting University curriculum and research.
-The Marriott Library does accept suggestions for its small Browsing Collection, but your public library is often a better source for works that have limited academic relevance.
+Your public library is often a better source for works that have limited academic relevance.
 The Marriott Library does not purchase works produced by predatory, vanity, and substandard publishers.
 Materials not suitable for purchase by the Library can sometimes be acquired by patrons through Interlibrary Loan.